 Ivey Publishing will review cases by competition winners for possible publication under the Ivey/Temple co-brand (where copyright will be held by Ivey Publishing and royalties paid by Ivey Publishing to individual).

 - Quality and appropriateness of format, content, structure and style.
 The competition seeks submissions that demonstrate good practice in case writing and teaching guidance.
 Each submissions must be related to international business and meet the guidelines.

 - Value to the teaching and learning exercise.
-Cases that are likely to invite lively engagement in fundamental issues and contribute to the learning of important international business concepts and skills are especially welcome.
+Cases that are likely to invite lively engagement in fundamental issues and contribute to the learning of important DEI concepts and skills are especially welcome.